dJOS1475/grblHAL_Backup/README.md

 To flash the firmware, use the MKS Laser Tool and a USB cable to flash my "mks_dlc32_gh_fw.bin" file.

+The "MKS Laser Tool" is the best flashing software I've found, and I've copied it to my GitHub repo as it's a PITA to locate.
+You can also find it here: https://github.com/makerbase-mks/MKS-DLC32/tree/main/MKS-DLC32-main/firmware/tool

 This firmware versrions is WiFi enabled.

 The rest of the config is the same as any other board: